guillemalomar/TextIndexer/README.md

 case, an implementation to save the temporal data in disk would be better.
 A parallel implementation would also be better in that case, for a better performance.

+The 'IndexableDirectory' folder only contains some small files used for testing.